john-yohan-park/Speech_to_Text/README.md

 # Speech_to_Text_Translator

-Written in Python

-## Introduction
-Uses the mic in your laptop to listen for inputs to translate what you say to text!
+Uses the laptop mic to listen for audio inputs to translate what you say to text!

 ## System Requirements
 Name       | Terminal Command